zigius/docs/content/docs/reference/pkg/gcp/pubsub/subscription.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">int</a></span>
     </dt>
-    <dd>{{% md %}}This value is the maximum time after a subscriber receives a message before the subscriber should acknowledge the
+    <dd>This value is the maximum time after a subscriber receives a message before the subscriber should acknowledge the
 message.
 After message delivery but before the ack deadline expires and before the message is acknowledged, it is an outstanding message and will not be delivered again during that time (on a best-effort basis).
 For pull subscriptions, this value is used as the initial value for the ack deadline.
 To override this value for a given message, call